Rosa Mayreder: Feminism, writing, and art

-Rosa Mayreder was a radical critic of the patriarchal structures of the society as well as a critic of feminism.
+Rosa Mayreder was a radical critic of the patriarchal structures of society as well as a critic of feminism.
 Throughout her adult life, Rosa Mayreder expressed her frustration with the lack of authentic expression for women throughout history.
-A good deal of her critiques of the society aimed at reforming the imbalance between men and women and expanding the roles which women could take up and be engaged in more generally.
-Mayreder considered fighting for the rights of women to be her calling in life, and she was aware that her attempts at fighting the status quo were ground-breaking for her time.
-While she was accused of being "bluestocking," or misbehaved, she continued to openly criticize her environment.
+A good deal of her critiques of society aimed at reforming the imbalance between men and women and expanding the roles which women could take up and be engaged in more generally.
+Mayreder considered fighting for the rights of women to be her calling in life, and she was aware that her attempts at fighting the status quo were groundbreaking for her time.
+While she was accused of being "bluestocking," or misbehaving, she continued to openly criticize her environment.

 Mayreder published two influential works, one being Zur Kritik der Weiblichkeit (To Critics of Femininity) in 1905 (later published in English as A Survey of the Woman Problem in 1912).
 This was a collection of essays that refuted quotes from "accepted" philosophers and established authoritative support, a style of writing that was inspired by the ideals of the seventeenth and eighteenth centuries.
 Her inspiration for writing A Survey of the Women Problem steamed from her belief that the basis of the women's movement was caused by three issues: economic, social, and ethical-psychological sources.
 Mayreder's second influential publication was Geschlecht und Kultur (Sex and Culture) (1923).
 The latter work, which criticized the double standard and discrimination against women, was translated into English.
 She also published an autobiography, Das Haus in der Landskrongasse.